toniihsia/sunsama-notes/sunsama-coding-assessment-preview.md

 Trello, JIRA, and Asana are the services we'd like to integrate with first.
 Here are links to their developer docs and APIs: [Trello] (https://developers.trello.com/), [Asana] (https://asana.com/developers/), [JIRA] (https://docs.atlassian.com/jira/REST/cloud/)

-We'll design a simplistic integration with these product.
+We'll design a simplistic integration with these products.
 Users will be allowed to export a single task (or action item) at a time from Sunsama into Trello, Asana, or JIRA.
 Once a task is exported to a given service, we'd like to keep the tasks' data synchronized with Sunsama (in both directions).

 **Task 1: Read over the documentation**

 Take some time to read and understand how these three applications model their data and what they make accessible to developers.
-Don't worry about the details of specifc endpoints.
+Don't worry about the details of specific endpoints.

 **Task 2: Get on the same page**